 "Lisbon was pure magic.
 Every time I was strolling in the rustic streets, narrow allies and stairs, I was caught in an adventure.
 Lisbon never stops surprising with its people, colors and sound.
 If you are coming to listen, she has a lot to reveal.
-"Asaf Karavani, Israel, 3rd edition - 1st year in Lisbon.
+"Asaf Karavani, Israel

 "Hi, I am Maruf from Dhaka, Bangladesh.-I would like to share you something about the exciting moment spending over here in one year about Lisbon and Portugal where I live, my study and the surrounding places.
 One of the first things I realized after arriving in Lisbon, is that meeting nice, welcoming and cheerful people who seem to stress less and simply enjoy their life.
 Portugal is a wonderful country, with breathtaking landscapes and magnificent mountains around.
 The capital, Lisbon is a lovely and colorful city, with the Tagus river running beside the city.
 I had the opportunities to spend some exciting and beautiful times throughout the country.
 Exploring out for a night in the Bairro Alto in Lisbon, which is famous for its nightlife and quaint small streets.
 I also traveled Sintra, Cabo do Roca, Cascais, Belém, Chiado, Praça do Comércio, Praça da Figueira, Oriente, Porto Algarve, Évora and many other amazing places.
-I will never forget my Lisbon Erasmus experience, because everything (my university campus, professors, great people, beautiful city) absolutely exceeded my expectations" Maruf Billah, Banglandesh, 4th edition - 1st year in Lisbon.
+I will never forget my Lisbon Erasmus experience, because everything (my university campus, professors, great people, beautiful city) absolutely exceeded my expectations" Maruf Billah, Banglandesh